torch/nn/doc/simple.md

 module = nn.Exp()
 ```

-Applies the `exp` function element-wise to the input Tensor, thus outputting a Tensor of the same dimension.
+Applies the `exp` function element-wise to the input `Tensor`, thus outputting a `Tensor` of the same dimension.

 ```lua
 ii = torch.linspace(-2, 2)